ni/semi-test-library-dotnet/docs/UserGuide/advanced/BestPracticesForWritingExtensionMethodsInSTL.md

 ### Configure Methods

-These methods configure an instrument’s state or settings (e.g., voltage settings, configuring trigger parameters).
+These methods configure an instrument’s state or settings (such as voltage settings, configuring trigger parameters).
 To create a new Configure Method while adhering to best practices, follow these steps:

 #### **Method Definition:**

 1. **Method Name**:
     - Use a clear and descriptive name that reflects the method's functionality.
     - Begin the method name with `Configure`, followed by a description of the specific setting or state being configured.
-Eg: [ConfigureAOTerminalConfiguration](https://github.com/ni/semi-test-library-dotnet/blob/87f9ebe52c1eba721fda454b5c1712bb6bdae77d/SemiconductorTestLibrary.Extensions/source/InstrumentAbstraction/DAQmx/Configure.cs#L23C9-L23C142)
+For example: [ConfigureAOTerminalConfiguration](https://github.com/ni/semi-test-library-dotnet/blob/87f9ebe52c1eba721fda454b5c1712bb6bdae77d/SemiconductorTestLibrary.Extensions/source/InstrumentAbstraction/DAQmx/Configure.cs#L23C9-L23C142)
 1. **Parameters**:
     - The first parameter should include the `this` keyword followed by the concrete type being extended.
-        - For Instrument Abstraction extensions the concrete type will be the one implementing `ISessionsBundle`.
+        - For Instrument Abstraction extensions the concrete type is the one implementing `ISessionsBundle`.
 For example, [DCPowerSessionsBundle](https://github.com/ni/semi-test-library-dotnet/blob/87f9ebe52c1eba721fda454b5c1712bb6bdae77d/SemiconductorTestLibrary.Extensions/source/InstrumentAbstraction/DCPower/Source.cs#L26C52-L26C93)
     - The user should provide the mandatory parameters required by the driver to execute the function successfully.
-    - Choose the parameter type based on the requirement (e.g., Scalar, SiteData, or PinSiteData).
+    - Choose the parameter type based on the requirement (such as Scalar, SiteData, or PinSiteData).
 Refer to the [key considerations](#choosing-parameter-and-return-types) for detailed information.
 1. **Method Functionality**:
     - Perform any calculations if applicable and use the appropriate instrument commands to set/configure the values.
     - Handle any exceptions or errors gracefully, providing meaningful error messages if the operation fails.